Levoit LV-H132 Review

 Air Cleaning Performance

-This is the main area where we feel the Levoit LV-H132 is lacking.
-When we filled our 150 square testing room with smoke it took the LV-H132 thirty minutes to remove 77% of the airborne particles, and after an hour it had achieved a reduction of 94%.
-For comparison, the top performing Coway removed over 99% of particles in just half an hour.
+When we filled our 150 square testing room with smoke, it took the LV-H132 thirty minutes to remove 77% of the airborne particles, and after an hour, it had achieved a reduction of 94%.
+For comparison, the top-performing Coway removed over 99% of particles in just half an hour.
 The similarly priced GermGuardian AC4300BPTCA was also able to remove over 99% of the particles, though it did take the full hour to do so.
 The similarly quiet PureZone was also slightly better, reducing airborne particulate by 96% over an hour.

-What this means is that the LV-H132 is really only cut out for smaller rooms of around 100 square feet.
-If your bedroom is on the smaller side this machine may work for you, but either the GermGuardian AC4300BPTCA or the PureZone would do a better job and cost about the same.
+This means that the LV-H132 is really only cut out for smaller rooms of around 100 square feet.
+If your bedroom is on the smaller side, this machine would be an excellent option.

 This is another area where the LV-H132 excels.
-It lists for $90, replacement filter cost just $15, and it uses just 0.015kWh of electricity per hour.
-This works out to an estimated lifetime cost of just $279 (for this calculation we assumed a 5-year lifespan).
+It lists for $90, the replacement filter cost just $15, and it uses just 0.015kWh of electricity per hour.
+This works out to an estimated lifetime cost of just $279 (for this calculation, we assumed a five-year lifespan).
 This was one of the cheaper estimated lifetime costs that we calculated.